Hi-TechParks/Upload-Image-Resize--Crop-and-Fit-in-laravel/README.md

 # Upload-Image-Resize--Crop-and-Fit-in-laravel

+-- use Image; --

+NB: use File; class must be added in top of the controller

 Resize uploaded image and crop it as a fit size using Laravel Image Intervention

 Use full link for more documentation: